 The Government guidance states that employees must not undertake any work for their employer for furlough to apply.

-However, the Government has recently confirmed that the CJRS will be made more flexible after August.
+However, the CJRS will become made more flexible after 1 July.
 Employers currently using the scheme will then be able to bring furloughed employees back part-time.

 Until then, employers can furlough some workers and keep others at work (the latter possibly on reduced hours or pay).
 We believe that employers are likely to need to undertake some form of robust and documented selection process when deciding who should be furloughed.